 COV: Co-efficient of Variability

-The effect of planting date in cucumber –maize intercropping on vine length and number of leaves/plants is shown in Table 2.
+The effect of planting date in cucumber –maize intercropping on vine length and number of leaves per plants is shown in Table 2.

 The result showed that significant (P<0.05) difference existed in vine length and number of leaves per plant at different planting dates in both planting seasons (2023 and 2024).

-The result indicated that at both years, the intercropping of maize two weeks after the introduction of cucumber and the planting of cucumber and maize on the same day in the intercropping system were statistically (P>0.05) at par with the sole-cucumber cropping but had significantly (P<0.05) longer vine length and higher number of leaves than that of cucumber planted two weeks after maize at both planting seasons except in reference to cucumber marketer variety when number of leaves where cucumber planted two weeks after maize was statistically (P>0.05) at par with the one that both crops were planted at the same day (date) in 2023 and cucumber planted two weeks before and after maize was at par in 2024 planting season.
+The result indicated that at both years, the intercropping of maize two weeks after the introduction of cucumber and the planting of cucumber and maize on the same day in the intercropping system were statistically (P>0.05) at par with the sole cucumber cropping but had significantly (P<0.05) longer vine length and higher number of leaves than that of cucumber planted two weeks after maize at both planting seasons except in reference to cucumber marketer variety when number of leaves where cucumber planted two weeks after maize was statistically (P>0.05) at par with the one that both crops were planted at the same day (date) in 2023 and cucumber planted two weeks before and after maize was at par in 2024 planting season.

-Similarly, at both years, sole-cucumber cropping system produced number of leaves that was statistically (P>0.05) at par with the ones produced by cucumber intercrop with maize at the same time or cucumber planted two weeks before the introduction of maize in the intercrop system.
+Similarly, at both the years, solecucumber cropping system produced number of leaves that was statistically (P>0.05) at par with the ones produced by cucumber intercrop with maize at the same time or cucumber planted two weeks before the introduction of maize in the intercrop system.

 There was significant (P<0.05) difference in cucumber varieties vine length, in both years, with Nandini 732 having significantly (P<0.05) higher vine length than Mona Lisa and Cucumber marketer variety when cucumber crops were planted two weeks before maize while cucumber marketer had significantly (P<0.05) shorter vine length than other varieties when cucumber and maize were both planted at the same date.
 Similarly, Nandini 732 variety had significantly (P<0.05) higher number of leaves than other varieties when cucumber plants were planted two weeks before maize while cucumber marketer and Mona Lisa were at par but significantly (P<0.05) had higher number of leaves when compared with Murano 2 and Nandini variety in 2023.
 In 2024, cucumber marketer variety had significantly (P<0.05) lower number of leaves when cucumber was planted two weeks before maize and when both crops were planted at the same date, respectively.